Inground Trampolines

 The Disadvantages of In-Ground Trampoline Installation

-Disadvantages of an in-ground Trampoline
+Disadvantages of putting an above-ground Trampoline, in-ground

 • Loss of Bounce: Due to the lack of airflow beneath your trampoline, you will also notice that the surface is not quite as bouncy as an above-ground installation.
 Unfortunately, you may not realize this until after the installation is complete.